Varner’s 81 at PGA worst round in final group of a major

 Varner finished with one birdie, three double bogeys, six bogeys and eight pars.

-His first double came at the par-3 No. 2.
+His first double came at the par-3 third hole.
 He missed the green, chipped to 11 feet and three-putted.

 The worst hole was the par-5, 524-yard No. 4.
 His 324-yard tee shot landed in stalk-like grass.
 His second went sideways into the woods, and the ball was lost.
 Even Koepka came to help, but to no avail.

-Note: This story has been corrected to show that Varner’s first double bogey came on the third, not second, hole.